mesosphere-backup/hackers-at-berkeley/README.md

 To install it as a long running service (this will reboot your Pi), passing in the ID of the node:

     wget https://raw.githubusercontent.com/mesosphere/hackers-at-berkeley/master/micstream/install.sh && sudo bash install.sh 1

+##### Gotchas

+You'll want to know what audio device to use.
+Using these microphones on our Raspberry Pis, the value we use is "hw:1", which is set as the default in the installation script.

+If this doesn't work, check out your list of ALSA devices using `aplay -L` and specify the correct device in the install script.

 ## 3) Perimeter